Multi-band light curves from eccentric accreting supermassive black hole binaries

 To orient the reader, in \fref{fig:snaps} we display snapshots from our runs at different Mach numbers.
 All binaries orbit counter-clockwise in the figure.
 The runs with the highest Mach number ($\mathcal{M}(3a)=21$, top row) have notably disordered accretion streams and cavity walls, relative to the lower-Mach runs.
-Nearly Keplerian flows with higher Mach number are inherently less stable, since there is less pressure relative to density.
+Mach number is known to affect the stability of compressible laminar flows in ways which are difficult to anticipate in general.
+However, in a disk with constant-$\alpha$ viscosity, $\nu \propto \mathcal{M}^{-2}$ and thus higher-Mach flows in circumbinary disks are less stable due to the Reynolds number scaling with Mach number as ${\rm Re} \propto \mathcal{M}^2$.
 The eccentric runs (right column) are all shown at pericenter passage.
 White circles are drawn around each black hole corresponding to the Eggleton estimate of the Roche lobe radius \citep[specialized to $q=1$, see][]{eggleton1983}: $r_{\rm Egg} \equiv a \times 0.49/(0.6+\ln(2))$ for the circular binary, and we extend this to the eccentric case via the same adjustment that the pericenter distance would receive, namely $r_{\rm Egg} \rightarrow (1-e)r_{\rm Egg}$.
 The $\mathcal{M}\in\lbrace7,21\rbrace$ snapshots in \fref{fig:snaps} are from runs with resolution $\Delta x = 0.01 a$, whereas the snapshots from the $\mathcal{M}=11$ runs (middle row) are from our highest resolution runs with $\Delta x = 0.0025 a$.
 All snapshots shown have $r_{\rm sink}=4 \Delta x$.